alysivji/finite-state-machine/README.md

 through the use of async `@transition` decorator and async condition functions.

-See the following matrix on how synchronous and asynchronous functions can be combined to build state machines that are evaluated as expected.
+See the following matrix on how synchronous and asynchronous functions can be combined to build state machines:

 ||Sync `@transition` decorator|Async `@transition` decorator|
 |---|:---:|:---:|